 Norwegian Gem's wide variety of onboard activities offers something for every type of traveler, from gambling through the night to meeting other passengers in friendly competitions to simply lounging by the pool.
 It would be a challenge to do everything, but trying is a fun occupation at sea.

-Passengers are predominately from the U.S. and Canada.
-The average age varies; on longer cruises, the ship appeals to older passengers.
-On seven-night trips during school holiday seasons, it's dominated by families.
+Passengers are predominantly from the U.S. and Canada.
+The average age varies.
+On longer cruises, the ship appeals to older passengers.
+On seven-night trips, and especially during school holiday seasons, it's dominated by families.